gajanan43/spring_boot/08_Spring_Framework.md

 ## Topic:
-1) Scope[Singleton(Only one object is created for the entire Spring container.) & prototype]
+1) Scope[Singleton(Default)(Only one object is created for the entire Spring container) & prototype(A new object is created every time the bean is requested)]
 2)